 Phemex Trading fees

 When it comes to the makers, their fee is -0.025%.
-This essentially means that each maker get paid to trade.
-To clarify, let’s say that you are the maker in an order where you purchase a derivatives instrument for USD 1,000.
+This essentially means that each maker gets paid to trade.
+To clarify, let’s say that you are the maker in an order where you purchase a derivatives contract for USD 1,000.
 This means that instead of paying USD 1,000, you will only have to pay USD 997.50.
-This is a very competitive trait indeed.
+This is very competitive indeed.